 2. List 3 cards that represent rates.
-3. List 3 car represent ds that quantities.
+3. List 3 cards that represent quantities.
 4. List 3 cards that represent totals.

-- 5. Organize the cards to create multiplication or division rate equations.
-Discuss your equations with the class. - 6.
-Select three cards to make a rate multiplication equation and record them here.
+5. Organize the cards to create multiplication or division rate equations.
+Discuss your equations with the class.

+6. Select three cards to make a rate multiplication equation and record them here.
 Write a problem to fit the equation and solve it.
 Include at least one decimal in your problem or answer.